aymanaboghonim/elmentor-landing-page/docs/SRS.md

 This section showcases the diverse activities offered by the Elmentor Program, highlighting benefits for skill enhancement, career growth, and networking.
 Activities will be presented in a visually appealing and responsive card-based format, ideally with indicative icons for each, and the design should adhere to modern UI/UX best practices.

 ### Specific Content & Assets Required
 * **Activity Presentation:** Card-based layout.
-Each card *may* feature an indicative icon and a concise title.
+Each card may feature an indicative icon and a concise title.
 Descriptions can be brief or expandable later.
 * **Activity List (Derived from mind map - use these exact titles or very close variations):**
-    * **Technical Skills & Projects:** "DevOps Public Sessions," "Community Projects (Real-world practice)."
+    * **Technical Skills & Projects:** "DevOps Public Sessions", "Community Projects (Real-world practice)"
-    * **Soft Skills Development:** "Communication Skills," "Negotiation Skills," "Understanding Corporate Dynamics," "Self-Management (Time, Motivation)."
+    * **Soft Skills Development:** "Communication Skills", "Negotiation Skills", "Understanding Corporate Dynamics", "Self-Management (Time, Motivation)"
-    * **Networking & Resources:** "Professional Networking," "Resource Sharing."
+    * **Networking & Resources:** "Professional Networking", "Resource Sharing"
-    * **Career Development:** "CV Reviews," "Job Referrals," "Career Guidance."
+    * **Career Development:** "CV Reviews", "Job Referrals", "Career Guidance"
-    * **Growth & Support:** "Peer Support Groups," "Personal Growth Workshops."
+    * **Growth & Support:** "Peer Support Groups", "Personal Growth Workshops"
-    * **Mentorship Services:** "One-on-One Mentorship," "Mentor-For-All Sessions."
+    * **Mentorship Services:** "One-on-One Mentorship", "Mentor-For-All Sessions"
 * **Visuals for Cards (Icons - Agent to suggest/use if feasible):** Suggest simple, indicative icons for categories or individual activities (e.g., a document icon for "CV Review", a calendar/people icon for "Meetings/Meetups").

 ### Functional Requirements (if any)